Digital Photography

 DP Review|Photo.Net|Amazon|ByThom

-The site has hundreds of pictures and videos.
+This site has several thousand pictures and videos.
 The Best Shots page is one of the most popular pages on my site.
 Almost every mountain climb page has pictures showing the country, the climb and people.
 The emphasis is on the experience but some of the landscapes are beautiful.
 Almost every image has been captured with digital cameras and ...

 What is 'Digital' Photography?